vincentsig/Projet_5_BLOG/README.md

 This is one of my projects of my apprenticeship training with OpenClassrooms to be a PHP web-developer.
 The main constraint, was to not use any Framework during the developing phase.
 It’s the first time I’m developing a web-site in PHP.
 I tried to do as much as I could whithout using any libraries.
-It was important for me to understand the basic of this language and the concept of the OOP.
+It was important for me to understand the basics of this language and the concept of the OOP.

 ## Code quality